msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 After reviewing my prototype, I came up with these cross-cutting concerns.

-* SQL – High Fidelity logging, Ability to unit test
+* SQL – high fidelity logging, ability to unit test
-* Middleware - High Fidelity logging, correlation Ids, and handles exceptions
+* Middleware - high fidelity logging, correlation Ids, and handles exceptions
-* Durable Rest - High Fidelity logging, adds ability to retry requests
+* Durable Rest - high fidelity logging, adds ability to retry requests
-* Guid - Ability to unit test
+* Guid - ability to unit test
-* DateTime - Ability to unit test
+* DateTime - ability to unit test
-* Encryption (Certificate) – Ability to encode and decode strings with certs
+* Encryption (Certificate) – ability to encode and decode strings with certs
-* Logger – Adds correlation ids and redaction to all logging
+* Logger – adds correlation ids and redaction to all logging
 * Redactor – redacts objects and json strings with regular expression and property names

 _Versioning_